 Avoid trying to numb the pain

 It can be a painful process when you are grieving.
 Using drugs and alcohol can make things worse rather than help us to manage.
 Access the support resources available if you feel this is becoming a may have the potential to be a problem.

 As a certified Meditation teacher & facilitator I know that taking regular exercise and participating in activities such as yoga, meditation and mindfulness have also shown to be really helpful for people experiencing grief.
 Because grief is an individual, unique and personal process so in turn this means what we find useful to support us will also be unique.
 So take time to find what works for you and in all cases if you feel you need support see you GP and use the resources that you will find available on the internet.

-I hope you have find some value in reading this and if I can be of any help you can contact me in any of the following ways:
+I hope you have find some value in reading this.
+If I can be of any help you can contact me.